crates-pro/crates-pro/doc/database.md

 | version_id | BIGINT    | NULL        |             |
 | created_at | TIMESTAMP | NOT NULL    |             |
 | updated_at | TIMESTAMP | NOT NULL    |             |

+### Usage

+#### Steps

+1. open dev-containers and wait for compiling.
+2. In bash, you can input `bash .devcontainer/setup.sh` to start TuGraph Server.
+    - run `netstat -tuln | grep -E '7687|7070'` to check if it successes.
+The terminal will show
+      ```
+      tcp        0      0 0.0.0.0:7687            0.0.0.0:*               LISTEN
+      tcp        0      0 0.0.0.0:7070            0.0.0.0:*               LISTEN
+      ```
+    - run `cargo test test_tugraph_setup` to test it.
+4. Then, you can code and test it.
+    - The bolt port is 7687, and HTTP port is 7070
+    - Open http://localhost:7070 in your browser.
+The username is `admin`, and the password is `73@TuGraph`.
+5. `cargo test` to run all the tests.